CAFOX-E/CAINE-AI-Project/README.md

 **3. Start CAINE**

-After installation is complete, double-click `iniciar.bat` to open the main menu.
+After installation is complete, double-click `Start CAINE.bat` to open the main menu.
 You will see this menu every time you launch CAINE.

 ---